aidan-duggan/whilegaming/aboutme.md

 subtitle: Decisions, decisions, decisions..
 ---

 My name is Aidan Duggan, I'm an avid gamer of all types of games, though particularly boardgames.
-For a living I'm a Java software developer working for a financial software company.
+For a living I'm a lead software developer working for a financial software company.

 This blog will sporadically follow my adventures in gaming, with perhaps the odd programming tangent.